Gã-Dangme: Names

+Nuertey, Kwei, Kweinor, Kwetey, Dugbatey, Martey, Addotey, Addo, Siaw, Saki, Amanor, Djangba, Kabu, Kabutey, Koranteng, Nortse, and Horminor.
+The Dawhenya royal family name is Darpoh.

 Arts and culture

 The Ga people celebrate the Homowo festival, which literally means "hooting at hunger".
 This festival originated several centuries ago.
 It is a food festival celebrated in remembrance of a great famine that afflicted the Ga people.
 It takes place in August every year and is celebrated by all the Ga clans.

 The Dangbe people from Ada celebrate the Asafotu festival, which is also called 'Asafotufiam', an annual warrior's festival celebrated by Ada people from the last Thursday of July to the first weekend of August.
 It commemorates the victories of the warriors in battle and is a memorial for those who fell on the battlefield.
 To re-enact these historic events, the warriors dress in traditional battle dress and stage a mock battle.
 This is also a time for male rites of passage, when young men are introduced to warfare.
 Asafotu also coincides with the harvest cycle, when harvest-specific special customs and ceremonies are performed.
 These include purification ceremonies.
 The celebration reaches its climax with a durbar of chiefs, a colourful procession of the Chiefs in palanquins with their retinue.
 They are accompanied by traditional military groups called 'Asafo Companies' amidst drumming, singing and dancing through the streets and on the durbar grounds.
 At the durbar, greetings are exchanged between the chiefs, libations are poured and declarations of allegiance are made.

 The Krobo people, a Dangbe people from Odumase Krobo, also celebrate the Ngmayem festival, an annual harvest festival to celebrate the bounty harvest of their farmers.
 Ngmayem is celebrated by the Krobo people throughout the last week of October with a visit to their ancestral home the Krobo Mountains.
 Figures associated with the Krobo traditional area such as the Konor (the Paramount Chief), sub-chiefs, government officials, other traditional authorities and invited guests gather between the last Friday and Saturday of October.